eecs230/lab1/README.md

     clang
 ```

 and press return.
+If it prints `clang: error: no input files` then you
-A dialog box will pop up and offer to install the command-line
+have it installed already.
+Otherwise, a dialog box will pop up and offer
-developer tools for you.
+to install the command-line developer tools for you.
 Say yes.

 (Alternatively, you can install the latest version of *Command Line Tools for OS X*
 manually [from Apple](https://developer.apple.com/downloads/), or install *XCode* from